We use cookies on this site to enhance your experience.

 Note: Content added to the online application cannot be saved and updated later.
 It is recommended that applicants review the online application prior to completing the form.
 It is possible to copy and paste content into the online application from most word processing software.
 Referees are notified via email immediately after the application has been submitted.

-Notification of results will be communicated to applicants via email in early April.
+Notification of results will be communicated to applicants via email in mid-late April.
+If you have any questions, please email ogs@wlu.ca.

 The Queen Elizabeth II Graduate Scholarship in Science and Technology (QEII-GSST) is jointly funded by the Province of Ontario and TD Meloche Monnex.
-This scholarship is available to Canadian citizens or permanent residents who are enrolled full-time in a graduate program in biology, chemistry or mathematics.
+This scholarship is available to Canadian citizens or permanent residents who are enrolled full-time in a graduate program in biology, chemistry, kinesiology, health sciences, mathematics or the neuroscience area of psychology.

 The QEII-GSST is valued at $15,000 annually ($5,000 per term).
 A QEII-GSST must be held for a minimum of two consecutive terms (8 months for a total of $10,000) and can be held for up to three terms (12 months for a total of $15,000).
 The QEII-GSST is not automatically renewed and a new application is required for each year's competition.
 A successful second application is not guaranteed.